gumpu/FPRCade/Docs/stack-master-16-user-manual.md

 STO.l (n1 n2 a1 -- )

-Stores n1 and n2 at addresses a1 and a1+1, a1+2, and a1+3.
+Stores n1 and n2 at addresses a1, a1+1, a1+2, and a1+3.

 ### SWAP - Swap the two top stack elements of the given stack

 SWAP (n1 n2 -- n2 n1)

-### XOR - Exclusive or on two top stack elements
+### XOR - Exclusive Or

+Perform an exclusive or on the two top stack elements of the given stack.

 XOR  (n1 n2 -- n3)